Suggester/Documentation/all/suggest.md

 ### Aliases
 `submit`
 ### Permission Required
-Anyone can use this command, unless they are blacklisted in the server or globally.
+Anyone can use this command, unless they are blacklisted in the server or globally or the server admins have set up an Allowed Suggestion Role.